-This communication is to forward to you two important documents pertaining to financial institutions and marijuana-related businesses.
-Recently, the Department of the Treasury, Financial Crimes Enforcement Network (FinCEN), issued Guidance FIN-2014-G001, "BSA Expectations Regarding Marijuana-Related Businesses."
-In addition, U.S. Department of Justice Deputy Attorney General James M. Cole issued a Memorandum for All United States Attorneys with the subject heading "Guidance Regarding Marijuana Related Financial Crimes".
-Copies of both documents are attached.
+In 2014, the Department of the Treasury, Financial Crimes Enforcement Network (FinCEN), issued FIN-2014-G001, "BSA Expectations Regarding Marijuana-Related Businesses."
+Additionally, the U.S. Department of Justice Deputy Attorney General James M. Cole issued a Memorandum for All United States Attorneys with the subject heading "Guidance Regarding Marijuana Related Financial Crimes."

-The guidance issued pertains to how banks and credit unions may provide banking services to entities and individuals conducting marijuana-related business in states that have legalized marijuana activities.
-It is important to note that this guidance is applicable only to those that are in compliance with state laws regarding legalized marijuana activities.
+The guidance, attached below, pertains to how banks and credit unions may provide banking services to entities and individuals conducting marijuana-related business in states that have legalized marijuana activities.
+It is important to note that this guidance is applicable only to those that are following state laws regarding legalized marijuana activities.
 Boards and management teams of Idaho state-chartered financial institutions should carefully review this guidance and discuss it with legal counsel when considering whether and how to provide banking services to marijuana-related businesses.

 Idaho Department of Finance examiners will follow the guidance when conducting examinations of state-chartered financial institutions.

-Please note the final paragraph of the FinCEN guidance: "Financial institutions with questions about this guidance are encouraged to contact FinCEN's Resource Center at (800) 767-2825, where industry questions can be addressed and monitored for the purpose of providing any necessary additional guidance."
-Additionally, please feel free to contact Financial Institutions Bureau Chief Mary Hughes at (208) 332-8030 with any questions or concerns.
+Financial institutions with questions about FIN-2014-G001 are encouraged to contact FinCEN's Resource Center at (800) 767-2825, where industry questions can be addressed and monitored for the purpose of providing any necessary additional guidance.